learn-co-curriculum/dsc-extensions-to-linear-models-lab/README.md

 ## Summary

 Congratulations!
-You now know how apply concepts of bias-variance tradeoff using extensions to linear models and feature selection.
+You now know how to apply concepts of bias-variance tradeoff using extensions to linear models and feature selection.